yarbshk/sqlalchemy-dst/README.md

 Use it as a base class for the `sqlalchemy.ext.declarative_base()` method (try to explore the `cls` argument in depth).

 If you decide to use the `DictionarySerializableModel` class as a base model, you may keep frequently used arguments values of the serialization methods in your model(s).
-Just set some or all of the following attributes in your model(s) as follows in example:
+Just set necessary **configuraion attributes** in your model(s) as follows:

 ```python
 from tests.main import db